2024 MILL VALLEY MAJOR LEAGUE

 RULES, POLICIES and PROCEDURES

-2. Game times: Monday-Friday games must end by 8PM.
-Saturday games must end no later than 2 hours after the scheduled start time if there is a following game to allow for field prep.
-Refer to Rules 4.11 and 4.12 for games halted during an inning.
-Essentially, the final score will be the last completed full inning (a complete game is 4 innings).
+In all circumstances, refer to Rules 4.11 and 4.12 for games halted during an inning.
+Essentially, the final score will be the score at the end of the last completed full inning (a complete game is 4 innings).
 Games that are over 1 hour 45 minutes are complete games irrespective of the innings played.

 3. Rain: When a field has not been closed by the City per the City’s website (https://www.millvalleylibrary.org/477/Fields), teams are expected to show up at the field 45 minutes before the scheduled start.
 Our fields drain very well and showers in the morning may not result in cancellation.
 If a team does not appear and the field is playable, that team will be subject to a forfeit at the discretion of the MVLL Board.
 The Majors Commissioner or his/her designee will make the final decision regarding whether a field is playable.